 If you would like to keep your wreath looking fresh, even indoors, soak it in cool water for 20 minutes every few days, or whenever you notice it’s starting to look a little dry.
 Alternatively, you can spritz it with water.
 The water will help the greenery keep fresh.

-If the greenery is already dry however, soaking it will not revive it.
+If the greenery is already dry, however, soaking it will not revive it.
 The water may just knock off the remaining leaves/needles.
 Only soak the wreath if it’s still looking alive, and will absorb water.
-Also note that water can cause wire to rust, so take care if you do choose to spritz/soak your wreath.
+Also, note that water can cause the wire to rust, so take care if you do choose to spritz/soak your wreath.